 Whidbey Island in the Pacific Northwest is inhabited by Native Americans when Isaac Ebey arrives in 1850 to become the first permanent settler.
-Although ambition and a sense of adventure motivated him to leave Missouri on the Oregon Trail, he is a farmer at heart and a lawyer by trade looking for a new, healthy home for his family.
+Although ambition and a sense of adventure motivated him to leave Missouri and travel the Oregon Trail, he is a farmer at heart and a lawyer by trade looking for a new, healthy home for his family.
 Sensitive and honest, he appreciates the Skagit people on the island who will become his neighbors.

 Snetlum, a leader of the oldest village on the island’s Penn Cove, battles two fears: raids from northern tribes who steal women and children, and the encroachment of white settlers.
 When he meets Isaac Ebey, he believes that trustworthy settlers may be able to help protect his village from northern attackers.